Last updated: June 22, 2026

 Injury, Comeback, and the 1940 Santa Anita

 In January 1939, Seabiscuit fractured a sesamoid bone in his left foreleg during a workout at Santa Anita.
-At the same time, Red Pollard — already recovering from his broken leg — broke it again in a separate riding accident.
-The owner, the trainer, the horse, and the jockey were all, in their own ways, broken at the same time.
+At the same time, Red Pollard broke his already-recovering leg in a separate accident.
+The owner, trainer, horse, and jockey were all broken at once.
+Most people in racing assumed Seabiscuit’s career was finished — he was six years old, had run 83 times, and had a serious leg injury.
+Charles Howard chose to bring him back.

-The rehabilitation took the better part of a year.
-Tom Smith supervised every step — controlled exercise, careful monitoring, patience.
-By late 1939, Seabiscuit was moving soundly again.
-Red Pollard, his own leg healed, returned to ride him.
+Tom Smith managed a careful year-long rehabilitation — controlled exercise, patient monitoring, no shortcuts.
+By late 1939 Seabiscuit was moving soundly, and Pollard, his own leg healed, returned to ride him.
 On February 9, 1940, at Santa Anita Park, Seabiscuit won the Santa Anita Handicap — the race he had come agonizingly close to winning three times before.
-He carried 130 pounds, won by a length and a half, and set a new stakes record of 2:01.2 for the mile and a quarter.
+He carried 130 pounds, won by a length and a half, and set a stakes record of 2:01.2 for the mile and a quarter.
+He retired after that race.

 Seabiscuit vs. the Racing Legends

-Where does Seabiscuit fit alongside Man o’ War, Secretariat, and the other horses considered the greatest in American racing history?
+Where does Seabiscuit fit alongside Man o’ War, Secretariat, and the horses considered the greatest in American racing history?
 The honest answer requires separating what he actually was from what the narrative made him.

 | Category | Seabiscuit | Man o’ War | Secretariat |